lrspeiser/sigmagravity/README.md

 ---

-## Data Availability
+## Data and Code Availability

 The data and code supporting this study are openly available at https://github.com/lrspeiser/SigmaGravity.
-This repository includes SPARC, Milky Way, and cluster analysis scripts, configuration files, and instructions to reproduce all figures and numerical results.
+The master regression script `derivations/full_regression_test.py` reproduces all numerical results using the canonical parameters defined in SI §2.
+The repository includes SPARC rotation curve analysis, cluster lensing predictions, Milky Way validation, and figure generation scripts.
+All dependencies are standard Python packages (numpy, scipy, pandas, matplotlib, astropy).

 ---